-The heat pump (PAC) with integrated domestic hot water (DHW) production is an interesting solution to satisfy two needs with a clean, renewable and free energy.
+The heat pump (HP) with integrated domestic hot water (DHW) production is an interesting solution for satisfying two needs with clean, renewable and free energy.

-By combining two essential functionalities in one unit, this system offers many advantages in terms of energy efficiency, cost savings and space optimization.
+By combining two essential functions in a single unit, this system offers numerous advantages in terms of energy efficiency, cost savings and space optimization.

-However, like any device, it also has limits and drawbacks... which can be neutralized with another option, the thermodynamic water heater.
-Explanations...
+However, like all devices, it also has its limitations and drawbacks... which can be neutralized with another option, the thermodynamic water heater.
+Here's how...

 Heat pump with domestic hot water production

-The heat pump with DHW system consists of an air-to-water heat pump and a storage tank and therefore provides both heating and DHW for the house.
+The heat pump with DHW system consists of an air-to-water heat pump and a storage tank, providing both heating and DHW for the home.

 Heat pump with integrated DHW: how does it work?